devnationworld/resources/README.md

 ## How-to's
+[Front-end developer skills you must have.](https://www.interviewbit.com/blog/front-end-developer-skills/) Front-end developers require a combination of technical and soft abilities.
+If you’re pursuing a career as a Front-end Developer, these are the talents you’ll need to develop.
+[INTERVIEWBIT]

+[Top 50 data structure and algorithms interview questions for programmers.](https://medium.com/javarevisited/50-data-structure-and-algorithms-interview-questions-for-programmers-b4b1ac61f5b0) Frequently asked programming interview questions from different interviews for programmers at different levels of experience.
+[MEDIUM.JAVAREVISITED]

 [Send mails programmatically with Sendgrid.](https://sayurikamble.hashnode.dev/send-mails-programmatically-with-sendgrid) Learn to send emails from your NextJs Application using SendGrid.
 [SAYURIKAMBLE.HASHNODE]

 [Building the same app 5 times.](https://dev.to/sammyshear/building-the-same-app-5-times-5d8l) Here are Sammy's experiences with jQuery, Angular, React, Vue, and Svelte [DEVTO]